DodgeCharger.com Forum

 THREE PLASTIC PIECES AND TRIM BACK TOGETHER:

-OK, I know the trim has finger prints but I just put it back together and was sooooooo excited at how good it looked I had to take pics of my work Grin...when we compared it to another Charger ours looks brand new.
+OK, I know the trim has finger prints but I just put it back together and was sooooooo excited at how good it looked I had to take pics of my work ;D...when we compared it to another Charger ours looks brand new.
 It takes a ton of patience to tape off the grille for painting but well worth the effort.
 It looks way better than most restored grilles I've seen...the ones painted all black.

-Please feel free to ask me about the grille restoration...I know it like the back of my hand, NOW!! yesnod
+Please feel free to ask me about the grille restoration...I know it like the back of my hand, NOW!! :yesnod:

 The Ghoul